alexisbaxman/demo_bids-manager_documentation/book/converter.md

 ### Edit naming
 <img src="../static/converter/4_filter_name.png" alt="edit-naming" width="400px" align="center">
-You can see the Given Name and the BIDS name (such as the codeword used during participant recruiting) that will come out.
-You may check this section to be sure that participants are not mixed together.
-You may even modify the BIDS name or the given name.
+This pannels displays both the **BIDS name** and the **Given Name** (e.g. the codeword used during participant recruiting).
+Use this section to verify that participants are not misassigned.
+You can also manually modify the BIDS name or the given name if correction are needed.

-You may also use the dropdown to `Use BIDS name` or `Use given name`, but take into account that won't be BIDS compliant.
+The dropdown below lets you choose between `Use BIDS name` or `Use given name`, but note that selecting the Given Name option won't be BIDS compliant.

  ### Always exclude
 <img src="../static/converter/4_filter_exclude.png" alt="always-exclude" width="400px" align="center">
-There is already a list of typical not useful patterns that are always excluded from the `Scan`.
-You can `Add` new ones manually, and activate/deactivate them if you any time you want.
+BIDS-Manager has a list of common scan patterns that are usually not necesary and exclude them automatically during scanning.
+You can add new **patterns manually** so they won't be scan in your next session.

-The changes are stored in a tsv file within the environment of your BIDS-Manager.
+All new patterns will be stored in a tsv file within your BIDS-Manager environment:

 ```bash
 path/to/BIDS_MANAGER\env\Lib\site-packages\bids_manager\user_preferences
 ```